 An example of traditional periodization is as follows.

-There is 5 microcycles within each of which will have a different emphasis, a certain number of weeks will be dedicated to each microcycle.
+There is 5 microcycles within each of which will have a different emphasis, a certain number of weeks will also be dedicated to each microcycle.

 - No 2.
 Endurance Phase – this is the fitness building phase which will require 4 weeks to complete.